 CO1 Exploit the concept of hardness in softening hard water and determining the hardness of water.
 CO2 Utilize the knowledge of electrochemistry and corrosion science in preventing engineering equipments from corrosion.
-CO3 Understand the characteristics of industrial lubricants, mechanism of lubrication and study kinematic viscosity & flash point of lubricating oil for application in engineering.

-CO4 Understand the concept of molecular spectroscopy and analyze organic compounds using spectrophotometer.
-CO5 Classify various fuels based on combustion parameters and understand the working principle of various batteries.
-CO6 Acquire knowledge on synthesis & characterization of oxide based & noble metal nanoparticles through green synthetic route.
+CO3 Apply the concept of molecular spectroscopy to analyze organic compounds using spectrophotometer.
+CO4 Classify various fuels based on combustion parameters and understand the working principle of various batteries.
+CO5 Acquire knowledge on synthesis & characterization of oxide based & noble metal nanoparticles through green synthetic route.

 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
 PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
 PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
 PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 2 2 1 1 1 2 1 1 2 1 1
+CO1 2 2 1 1 1 2 1 1 2 2 2

-CO2 3 2 1 1 1 2 1 2 1 1
+CO2 3 2 1 1 1 2 1 2 2 2

-CO3 2 2 1 1 1 2 1 2 1 1

-CO4 2 2 1 1 2 2 1 1 2 1 1
+CO3 2 2 1 1 2 2 1 1 2 2 2

-CO5 2 2 1 1 1 1 1 2 1 1
+CO4 2 2 1 1 1 1 1 2 1 1

-CO6 2 2 1 1 2 2 1 1 2 1 1
+CO5 2 2 1 1 2 2 1 1 2 2 2

-Туре Code Engineering Physics L-T-P Credits Marks BS 18BS1T06 Engineering Thysics 3-0-0 3 100
+Type Code Engineering Physics L-T-P Credits Marks BS BTBS-T-BS-006 Liighteening I hysics 3-0-0 3 100